Deep-MI/fslmer/README.md

 sequence of observations.
 Additional columns such as diagnoses, demographics, or covariates may also be present.
-For the current example, we assume that the timing info is stored in a numerical variable called ‘time’, indicating years from baseline, and that a categorical variable ‘DX’ indicates a diagnosis at baseline.
+For the current example, we assume that the timing info is stored in a numerical variable called “time”, indicating years from baseline, and that a categorical variable “DX” indicates a diagnosis at baseline.
 You can used other names and/or additional variables in your analysis, but the example code has to be adapted accordingly.

 After loading the data, some further preparations are needed, including merging and sorting the data.
-In particular, the fslmer tools require the data ordered according to time for each individual (that is, your design matrix needs to have all the repeated assessments for the first subject, then all for the second and so on).
+In particular, the `fslmer` tools require the data ordered according to time for each individual (that is, your design matrix needs to have all the repeated assessments for the first subject, then all for the second and so on).